 Common purslane (Portulaca oleracea) also known as little hogweed is perhaps the most prolific of all garden pests in Central Oregon.
 Each plant can produce as many as 240,000 seeds per plant and those seeds can have viability in the soil for up 40 years!
 Common purslane is a fleshy annual which has been grown for over 4000 years as a medicinal plant and was probably imported to North America for use as a potherb.
-The positive aspect of this plant is that it has more vitamins than the Flintstones chewable that $\Gamma$ m used to and more minerals than you can shake a stick at.
+The positive aspect of this plant is that it has more vitamins than the Flintstones chewable that I'm used to and more minerals than you can shake a stick at.
 Conversely, it also grows like a knotweed on steroids and tastes like sheep dip with a lemon twist.
 Just because you can eat something doesn't necessarily mean that you should.
 That's why we have Safeway my friend.

 In Central Oregon, common purslane is perhaps the most ubiquitous and prolific of all the garden pests and you would do yourself a great service to rid your garden of this menace.
 Whether you win or lose the battle depends largely upon your methodology and your tenacity.
 Hand pulling or hoeing can be successful providing that you repeat the process regularly and by regularly I mean often.
 Tarping with clear plastic can be effective and prevent purslane from seeding and requires far less energy than the manual controls.
-Herbicides and gardening may seem like two words that are mutually exclusive, but that's not always the case.
-While it's a no-brainer that spraying in a growing garden is both a risky proposition and contrary to the label; pre-plant and post-harvest treatments can be a pretty good idea.
-Speed Zone herbicide is registered for control of this pest at a 1.5 ounce per gallon of water rate.
+Herbicides and gardening may seem like two words that are mutually exclusive, but that's really not the case.
+While it's a no-brainer that that spraying in a growing garden is both a risky proposition and contrary to the label; preplant and post-harvest treatments can be a pretty good idea.
+The folks at Monsanto have a product called Roundup Quick Pro which comes in a packet.
+Each packet of dry material will mix with one gallon of water.
+The product is registered to control common purslane and is a good fit for preplant or fallow control.